ida/servile/README.md

 - A dynamic file server: Asking for 'example.org/about' will check for:

-1. A JS-file of same name: If it returns a function, execute the function upon the request-object.
+1. A JS-file of same name: If it returns a function, execute the function upon the request- and response-object.
 If a string was returned send it as the answer with content-type HTML, if an object was returned send it as the answer with content-type JSON, otherwise continue to next point.

 2. An HTML-file of same name: Answer with content-type HTML.